 Starting with this section, you will begin to better understand the overall process of men’s college swimming recruiting at universities and colleges in all three divisions of the NCAA, as well as colleges associated with the NAIA and NJCAA (Junior College) organizations.
 The college swimming scholarship process can appear to be complex, especially with all the rules governing bodies, such as the NCAA, have in place for both student-athletes and college swim coaches to follow, but you’re in the right place to determine your next steps.

 You’ll be able to look up the minimum swim times each college division considers as coaches place swimmers on men’s college swimming recruit lists.
-You’ll read about the appropriate manner for contacting a coach to show interest in becoming a part swim team’s roster.
+You’ll read about the appropriate manner for contacting a coach to show interest in becoming a part of the swim team’s roster.
 These are just a few examples of the insider tips we’ve included to help swim recruits find a college swimming program that is a great fit.
 Below you’ll find an overview of all the major aspects of men’s college swimming recruiting and be able to click to other pages to find detailed tips, guidelines and insights to help you move forward.

 Student-athletes interested in men’s college swimming often wonder when college coaches may begin contacting them, as well as when they can begin to reach out to colleges that they’re interested in.
 The NCAA issues recruiting rules and calendars that outline exactly what types of recruiting activities can be conducted, and when.
 For men’s college swimming, recruiting contact officially starts on June 15 after sophomore year.

-According to NCAA research, majority of initial recruiting contact from coaches happens during the student-athlete’s junior year, and most verbal commitments take place during junior or senior year.
+According to NCAA research, the majority of initial recruiting contact from coaches happens during the student-athlete’s junior year, and most verbal commitments take place during junior or senior year.
 However, many college coaches actually think the new rules will move the start of recruiting even earlier for swimming and diving.
 While swimming traditionally has not been a sport with early commitments, the new rules implemented to curb early recruiting for other sports, now allow coaches to contact swimmers earlier than they had been before.

 It is important to understand the full recruiting timeline so you can best prepare for what to expect throughout all the steps of the recruiting process.